-Rounding Positioning number on marked (and then unmarked) number line to identify neighbouring rounding options Using number line to investigate when a number is closer to the lower end than the upper end 8.
-Round a decimal with 1 de whole number decimals <0 to either know that 0.5 rounds decimals >0 0 or 1 What's the same and what's different?
-2.7, 3.4, 2.5, 3.9 Further Extension Rich and Sophisticated Tasks How many ways can you express 2/8 as a fraction?
-2. Two paper strips are ripped.
-Identify which original paper strip is longer.
-Explain your answer.
-Recognise and show, using equivalent fractions NRICH: Fractional Triang NRICH: Bryony's Triang NRICH: Fair Feast P Round decimals with one of number g diagrams, families of common gles P le P decimal place to the nearest whole $\frac{1}{5}$ NRICH: Round the Dice Decimals 1 P I 8 girls share 6 bars of chocolate equally.
+Positioning number on marked (and then unmarked) number line to identify neighbouring rounding options Using number line to investigate when a number is closer to the lower end than the upper end 8.
+Round a decimal with 1 decimals whole number decimals <0 to either know that 0.5 rounds decimals >0 up to 1 What's the same and what's different?
+2.7, 3.4, 2.5, 3.9 Further Extension Sophisticated Tasks How many ways can you express /8 as a fraction?
+Two paper strips are ripped.
+Identify which original paper strip is longer. equivalent fractions NRICH: Fractional Trian NRICH: Bryony's Triang NRICH: Fair Feast P le P Explain your answer.
+1/5 1/5 Round decimals with one on number NRICH: Round the Dice Decimal place to the nearest whole Decimals 1 P I 3.
+8 girls share 6 bars of chocolate equally.
 12 boys share 9 bars of chocolate equally.
 Clare says each girl got more to eat as there were fewer of them.
 Rob says each boy got more to eat as they had more chocolate to share.
 Explain why Clare and Rob are both wrong.
 4. If the picture represents $\frac{1}{3}$ of a shape, draw the whole shape.